Low Carb Yorkshire Pudding (Atkins Diet Phase 2) | dietplan-101.com

-In this low carb Yorkshire pudding recipe, soy flour (plus vital wheat gluten) is used to replace the plain flour.
+In this low-carb Yorkshire pudding recipe, soy flour (plus vital wheat gluten) is used to replace plain flour.
 This recipe is adapted from Atkins Yorkshire Pudding recipe.
 The original recipe uses an 8-inch square baking dish.
 I replace it with muffin tin which yields 9 miniature puddings.
 The amount of oil used is also reduced to 4 1/2 tbsps. (the original is 1/3 cup).

 Yields: 9 servings (Each serving: 3.8 g Net Carbs)